Embotics/Scenarios/Deploy-Embedded-Terraform-Configurations/README.md

 For the Terraform configuration to be able to provision resources, you must configure an automated deployment destination and assign the destination to Terraform Org2.

-The specific steps that are required depend on whether you are using vCenter, AWS, Azure, and SCVMM managed systems.
+The specific steps that are required depend on whether you are using vCenter, AWS, Azure, and SCVMM cloud accounts.
 For information, see [Configuring Automated Deployment for Approved Service Requests](https://docs.embotics.com/vCommander/config_auto_placement_depl_vms.htm).

 ### Configure a default ownership policy